Skip to main content

 Build entity authority.
 AI recommendation engines cross-reference brand information across multiple sources.
 Your brand needs consistent representation across your website, Knowledge Graph entries, industry directories, and authoritative third-party content.
 The stronger your entity footprint, the more confidently AI systems will recommend you.

 Create content that answers specific questions.
 AI recommendation systems increasingly work through conversational interfaces.
-When a shopper asks an AI agent "What's the best running shoe for flat feet under £150?", the system needs to match that query against specific, structured product content — not marketing copy.
+When a shopper asks an AI agent for product recommendations, like "What's the best running shoe for flat feet under £150?", the system needs to match that query against specific, structured product content, not marketing copy.
 This shift toward agentic product discovery rewards brands that structure information for machine comprehension.

-The global recommendation engine market is projected to reach $15.13 billion by 2026, and nearly 70 percent of ecommerce businesses will use AI solutions by then.
-The question is not whether AI product recommendations will shape your market — it is whether your brand will be visible when they do.
+The global recommendation engine market is projected to grow from $9.15 billion in 2025 to $38.18 billion by 2030, and 73 percent of retailers already use machine learning for personalisation.
+The question is not whether AI product recommendations will shape your market.
+It is whether your brand will be visible when they do.

 Frequently Asked Questions